We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 The game is basically social commentary on the state of video games, all told through the eyes of Stanley.
 It takes the fourth wall and smashes through it with a wrecking ball.
 The game is pure comedy gold, and while the gameplay itself isn’t the most exciting, the humor and narrator more than make up for it.

 2. Gone Home

-Gone Home is one of those games that’s often called a “walking simulator” because you don’t actually do anything other than walking around exploring a space—in this case, the inside of your family’s home.
+Gone Home is one of those games that’s often called a “walking simulator” because you don’t actually do anything other than walking around and exploring a space—in this case, the inside of your family’s home.

 Like The Stanley Parable, this will take just about two hours to complete, making it a perfect way to spend an afternoon.
-While not much longer than an average movie, the interactive nature of the game really makes the emotional beats hit hard, and if you don’t feel something by the time you play through Gone Home, you need to check your pulse.
+While not much longer than an average movie, the interactive nature of the game makes the emotional beats hit hard, and if you don’t feel something by the time you play through Gone Home, you need to check your pulse.

 The underwater environment works with both the narrative and gameplay to create an experience that isn’t to be missed.
 It’s incredibly immersive and it’s one of those games that you won’t want to put down once you start.
 And that’s good, because it’ll only take you about three hours to beat, which makes it perfect for getting sucked into.

 5. What Remains of Edith Finch

 What Remains of Edith Finch is another adventure game that could be called a “walking simulator.”
 It’s about three hours long, but it plucks more emotional strings than games that are three or four times longer.
 Once it gets going (which doesn’t take long), it never lets up.